macieklamberski/feedsmith/docs/parsing/detecting.md

 ```

 > [!WARNING]
 > Detect functions are designed to quickly identify the feed format by looking for its signature, such as the the root tag, version attribute or feed elements.
-They're accurate in most cases, but not always.
-To be 100% certain that the feed is valid, parsing it is a more reliable approach.
+They're accurate in most cases, but to be 100% certain that the feed is valid, parsing it is a more reliable approach.